jonnonz1/nz-statute-book/acts/public/1992/gas-act-1992.md

   (h) the setting or endorsing of standards, controls, or requirements for the whole or any part of any tree or vegetation to prevent the interruption of the gas supply system.
 (2) WorkSafe may from time to time issue an amendment or revocation of any gas code of practice.
 (3) Every gas code of practice and every amendment or revocation of a gas code of practice shall show the date on which it was issued.
-(4) WorkSafe may issue any code of practice, issued in accordance with the Hazardous Substances and New Organisms Act 1996, as a gas code of practice under this Act.
+(4) WorkSafe may issue any code of practice, issued in accordance with the Hazardous Substances and New Organisms Act 1996 or the Health and Safety at Work Act 2015, as a gas code of practice under this Act.

 ### 38 Code may incorporate official standards by reference
 (1) WorkSafe may include in any gas code of practice a reference to—if that official standard or, as the case may be, that part of that official standard relates to the subject matter of the code.